-The West Long Branch Police have not made any arrests in connection with the suspicious incident that occurred last week in the borough.
+The West Long Branch Police have not made any arrests in connection with the that occurred last week in the borough.

 The incident happenned in the area of Heidl Avenue near Golf Street where a white male subject approached a young girl near her school bus stop on the morning of March 21.

 The West Long Branch Police reported that the subject was a tall white male wearing a hood or hat and all black clothing driving a dark-colored car.